I am an artist who is always exploring different materials, tools, and processes.

-There are many reasons to want to work with acrylic plastics with tools.
-Some reasons maybe to build an acrylic aquarium, a custom CPU case, or to make functional or decorative items for the home.
+There are many reasons to want to use tools to work with acrylic plastics.
+Some reasons may be to build an acrylic aquarium, a custom CPU case, or to make functional or decorative items for the home.
 In any case, the tools to do so are readily available.
-Many of the tools that can work acrylic plastic are the same ones used for wood and metal work.
+Many of the tools that can work acrylic plastics are the same ones used for wood and metal work.
 Also, many tool companies now produce specialty bladed and tooling products for working with acrylic plastics.

 Cutting and drilling acrylic is not difficult but requires some precautions.

 - Cutting edges on blades and drill bits need a zero or negative rake angle to control chipping and breaking the acrylic

 - Band saws, jigsaws, hacksaws, and coping saws need blades that keep two to three teeth in contact with cut at all times.